kristian-lange/net-glimpse/README.md

 * Nodes represent MAC or IP addresses
 * Node colors are determined by the MAC or IP address (means the same MAC or IP address leads always to the same color)
 * Nodes with broadcast or multicast IP addresses are white.
-* Nodes blink when a new packet is sent
+* Nodes and edges blink when a new packet is sent
 * Edges represent sent packets
 * The arrow shows the direction of the sent packet
 * The edges get thicker the more packets are sent